azref12/Me-Site/docs/occupation/work.md

 - PT Novitra Indonesia Pratama (Indosoft)
 - 1 March 2022 - 28 August 2024,
     Job Desc :
-    1. Create a API for a projects using Django framework
+    1. Create an API for a projects using Django framework
     2. Create a documentation of the projects
     3. Create a report using MySQL query
     4. Ensure the program runs according to its function